ChloeMorgana/Dissertation-Project/Docs/meetings.md

     * I also need to investigate different error analysis techniques in order to observe different errors in the model I create.
     * Jake suggested I gain an account to use a GPU machine in order to process large amounts of data and not overwhelm my laptop, and also suggested that I use either Google Colab or Kaggle to write my code with.
     * Later that day, I was sent some links to Google Colab notebooks that he created explaining how to load the data for each dataset, in addition to a blog about working with contextual vectors with HuggingFace.

+## Week 4
+* 18/10/22 [20 mins]
+    * I asked Jake about formatting the dataset into a pandas dataframe given a number of nested dictionaries.
+We discussed the pros and cons of using pandas to format data in a nice way.
+It tends to be good in a more general sense, however it doesn't provide much benefit to the specific requirements of this task.
+    * I asked Jake for more information about the differences between BioBERT and PubMedBERT, and he explained that BioBERT was pretrained using generic data from the English language, then fine-tuned using PubMed articles, whilst PubMedBERT was pretrained and fine-tuned using PubMed atricles.
+    * I then asked about whether or not I should use PubMedBERT pretrained on abstracts or the entire text.
+He said that the abstract version might be good because it might pick up on language specific to abstracts, however the full text may provide more context overall and to experiment.
+    * Jake then advised me to be aware of how the tensors change size depending on the number of input dimensions.